VamsikrishnaNallabothu/NGFWTrafficGen/BUILD_NOTES.md

 ### Known Limitations

-1. Some error handling paths are still conservative and may abort configuration on minor issues
+1. Some error handling paths are still conservative and may abort configuration on minor issues.
-2. Retransmission and full TCP congestion control are not implemented (stateful TCP is simplified)
+2. Advanced TCP behaviors (retransmission, congestion control/window scaling) are not implemented; stateful TCP is intentionally simplified.

 ### Future Improvements